 Table of Contents[Hide][Show]

-A family ski trip can be a bonding, exhilarating experience.
+With the right preparation, a family ski vacation can be a bonding, exhilarating experience.
 There’s something mind clearing about ascending up the mountain bundled up in the crisp air, and then soaring down the snow-covered slopes on skis.
 But keeping warm and comfortable is key to the fun.
-And the secret to keeping warm is making sure you have the all-important ski equipment.
+And the secret to keeping warm is making sure you’ve packed everything you need!

 Ski Trip Packing List: Everything You Need for a Family Ski Vacation